Create Your First Project

 Tauranga teams won only one of their three games.
 They did not have as much success as in the past.

 Atomic winning first round.
 Captain P Guinness, Lorna, Mona and Maureen Morrissey.
 S Hilton-Jones and newcomers this season S Reid, C Rochford, B Eagelson.
-Mentions Reg Towers coaching etc. Coming BOP Champs to be held in Whakatane in August.

 Results mention Mount Team being the hardest team to beat for the Memorial Shield.
 Old Boys players Matt and Stan Gilpin (beginner) doing well.